SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 }
 ```

-Below the `SetDistortion(bool value)` method just change the state of activation of all dynamic material on the objects.
+Below the `SetDistortion(bool value)` method changed the state of activation of all dynamic material on the objects.
 ```c++
 /// <summary>
 /// Sets the state of the distortion effect